zzxwill/odps/intl.en-US/Quick Start/Graph.md

 ## Procedure {#section_esm_lc2_vdb .section}

 1. Enter the console and run odpscmd.
-2. Create Input Table and Output Table .
+2. Create Input Table and Output Table and select the target cluster.

     ```
     create table sssp_in (v bigint, es string);
     create table sssp_out (v bigint, l bigint);
     ```

-    For the statement to create table, see [SQL Create](../../../../intl.en-US/User Guide/SQL/DDL SQL.md).
+    For the statement used to create a table, see [SQL Create](../../../../intl.en-US/User Guide/SQL/DDL SQL.md).

 3. Upload Data.

-    The contents of local data is as follows:
+    The content of local data is as follows:

     ```
     2, 2, 3, 4, 4